Kongchen Lyang

 -

-Along with local guides, A Map My Stories representative (either me or Pem) will be joining you to ensure and enhance the quality of your experience.
+Along with local guides, A Map My Stories Rep will be around to ensure and enhance the quality of your experience.

 -